tdkehoe/iam/mfatypes.md

 One of the benefits of IBMid MFA is that it is free and tied to your ID instead of just the specific account that you are in.
 If you belong to many accounts, you are required to authenticate only one time when you log in to the console.
 For more information about IBMid MFA, the considerations that must be reviewed before you require IBMid MFA for your account, and how to set up IBMid MFA for yourself, see [Requiring MFA for users in your account](/docs/iam/mfa.html#setting-up-ibmid-mfa).

 ## Account-based MFA options
-{: #id-based}
+{: #account-based}

 An account administrator must enable any of the following MFA options to be configured and used by a user in the account.
 This type of MFA is tied to a user's current account.
 If an administrator enables a different one of these MFA options for each account that a user is a member of, the user is prompted to authenticate a different way each time that they switch accounts.

 If an account owner requires IBMid MFA for all users in the account, that IBMid MFA method overrides any other MFA options that are enabled and set up in a user's account.
 Therefore, even if a user has other MFA options, such as the following set up, the user is not prompted for them at login.